mattdelhey/mattdelhey.github.io/_posts/2013-07-15-a-more-concrete-derrida.md

 Continuing the issue of the wholly other (every other):

->"Whether I want to or not, I can never justify the fact that I prefer or sacrifice
+> Whether I want to or not, I can never justify the fact that I prefer or sacrifice
 > any one (any other) to the other.
 I will always be secretive, held to secrecy in respect of this,
 > for I have nothing to say about it.
 What binds me to singularities, to this one or that one,
 > male or female, rather than that one or this one, remains finally unjustifiable (this is